 The BS/MS program offers you the chance to more quickly pursue a master’s degree.
 Students admitted to the BS/MS program prior to July 2019 follow the concurrent Bachelor’s/Master’s structure outlined below.
 Students admitted after July 2019 will follow the Bachelor's–Accelerated Master’s (BAM) structure.

-The BS/MS program is faster than a standalone master's because you can apply up to six credit hours to both the BS and MS components.
-BS/MS students are also required to take only one semester of Graduate Seminar.
-Students in a standalone master’s program must take two semesters of Graduate Seminar.
+The complete BS/MS program generally adds one to two years to your education, depending on your course load.
+Though the master’s components can be completed in one year, many students find the course load is easier when spread over a longer period of time.
+The BS/MS program is faster than a standalone master's program, because you can apply up to six credit hours to both the BS and MS components.
+BS/MS students are also required to take only one semester of Graduate Seminar unlike students in a standalone master’s program who take two semesters of Graduate Seminar.

 - Both degrees will be awarded simultaneously when requirements for both degrees are met.

 - Colorado resident students at graduate status are assessed graduate tuition rates and are NOT eligible for the College Opportunity Fund (COF).

 - Graduate students receiving financial aid are considered “independent” and are no longer eligible for aid requiring undergraduate status.

 - To comply with Title IV Higher Education regulations, students pursuing a concurrent BS/MS degree will automatically be changed to graduate status after the completion of 145 credit hours.

 Please contact Graduate Academic Advisor Andrew Angely with any questions about the BS/MS program.